ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 Select which containers should be monitor pressing SPACE and ticking box next to them.
 Confirm the selection by pressing ENTER.
-![Screenshot of scan results](./imgs/screens/scan1.png) Next step is to named each AVS.
+![Screenshot of scan results](./imgs/screens/scan1.png)

+Next step is to name each AVS.
 The name has to be unique per system with ivynet (e.g. VM).

 ![Screenshot with added AVS's ](./imgs/screens/scan2.png) The command will add all AVS's into the `~/.ivynet/monitor-config.toml` file.